Willow (Guard Dog)

-Ross is the company’s Head Driver and one of the Managing Directors.
-He is responsible for all driver training, safety and maintenance of the boats and equipment.
+Will is the company’s Head Driver and one of the Managing Directors.
+He is responsible for all driver training, safety, and maintenance of the boats and equipment.
+If you are out on a trip with Will, don't feel like you have to laugh at his jokes.
+They never get any better and it only encourages him.

 History.
 Adrenaline.
 Native wildlife.
 Untouched beauty.
 All encompases Katoa Lake Rotorua and is waiting for you to discover on Lake Rotorua and Mokoia Island.
 Whether it’s the thrill of jet boating, learning about Mokoia Island’s ancient history, or cruising through the crater lake; you’ll be amazed and captivated by the history, wildlife, and thrills on and off the water.